siliconcompiler/zerosoc/docs/floorplan_tutorial/zerosoc_template.rst

 ..@include configure_chip

-Note we've also added a few lines to set up the chip's ``showtool`` parameter.
+Note we've also added a few lines to set up the chip's :keypath:`option, showtool` parameter.
 While this isn't part of the minimal configuration required for using the floorplan API, it is required to use ``sc-show``, a tool we'll use to preview your floorplan later on in the tutorial.
 This will usually be handled for you by